Illegal alien sentenced for second time Arkansas

 FAYETTEVILLE, Ark.
-(KNWA) — A Mexican national has been sentenced to federal prison for illegally re-entering the country.
+(KFTA) — A Mexican national has been sentenced to federal prison for illegally re-entering the country.

 Erasmo Ortiz-Torres, 41, was sentenced Thursday, Aug.
 1 in the U.S. District Court for the Western District of Arkansas to six years and six months in prison before he will be deported again.